 - Carefully read the instructions on the pump parts and accordingly clean them every day.

-- Practice pumping breastmilk when you feel breasts are full.
-Use one breast to feed your little one and the other to pump the milk.
+- Practice pumping breastmilk first thing in the morning, when there is highest supply Use one breast to feed your little one and the other to pump the milk.
 You can also pump the breastmilk for a short while when your baby skips the feed.
 Use a proper breast shield that fits in comfortably with your nipple.

 - Working mothers can teach their babies to bottle feed.
-You should wait for 3 to 4 weeks before you introduce your baby to the bottle.
+You should wait for 2 to 3 weeks before you introduce your baby to the bottle.
 If you have any other problems with breastfeeding, check with the doctor or the lactation consultant.

 Pump milk for every three hours when you remain away from your baby.
 Pump for 10 minutes during breaks and 15 minutes during lunch using a good pump.
 Doing likewise will help to protect your breastmilk supply.